-Yosemite Conservancy has begun an ambitious multi-year project to protect these magnificent giants for the future.
+Yosemite Conservancy began an ambitious multi-year project to protect these magnificent giants for the future.
 Restoring Mariposa Grove aims at reversing over 146 years of development by balancing visitor needs with ecological protection.
-It identifies the best strategies for protecting the grove while creating a peaceful and tranquil visitor experience.
+It identifies the best strategies for protecting the Grove while creating a peaceful and tranquil visitor experience.

 Learning from the Past

 Yosemite's Wawona Tree became a famous tourist attraction in 1881 when a tunnel was cut into it, allowing cars to drive through.
 It fell in the winter of 1968-69.
 The tunnel, among other factors, contributed to toppling this 2,100 year old giant.